 When you think of country music duos, June Carter Cash and Johnny Cash immediately come to mind.
 The two defined what power couple meant before people even knew the term and country fans will remember their names for generations to come.

 While Johnny is certainly a legend, June Carter is quite the talent in her own right.
 She was an incredible songwriter, Grammy Award winner, had an upbringing that set her up to have an eye and ear for the industry and set an inspirational example for aspiring female performers.
-She is one of the greatest performers of her generation; Carter Cash passed on May 15, 2003.
+She was one of the greatest performers of her generation; Carter Cash passed on May 15, 2003.
 But today marks what would have been the singer's 92nd birthday.

-In honor of her great talent, here are some things that you may have not known about the beloved June Carter Cash.
+In honor of her great talent, here are some things you may have not known about the beloved June Carter Cash.

 1. She was born into the music business